nstack/nstack/README.md

 The NStack CLI is open-source and licensed under the [BSD3 license](https://opensource.org/licenses/BSD-3-Clause).

 The NStack Server is provided free-of-charge for personal, hobbyist, non-commercial, and evaluation use.
-Unfortunately it is currently closed-source, however we intend to open it up over time.
+It is currently closed-source, however we'd like to open more of it up over time.

 ### Contributing